WebAssembly/component-model/design/mvp/WIT.md

 feature-field ::= 'feature' '=' id
 since-gate ::= '@since' '(' 'version' '=' '"' <valid semver> '"' ( ',' feature-field )? ')'
 ```
+As part of WIT validation, any item that refers to another gated item must also
+be gated.

 ## Package declaration